- Meal Matcher

 Eating cereal for dinner may have been ok when I was in college and didn’t want to cook or buy takeout.
 But I’m now an adult with a family and cereal just won’t cut it.
 Plus, the effects of the not-so-healthy ingredients, like sugar and things I can’t pronounce, make me feel horrible and immediately regret my meal choice.
 And then I’m hungry 20 minutes later because I really just ate a bowl of nothing.
 If only there was a healthy breakfast cereal that I could eat while binge-watching… now there is!
 The Cereal School!

 I know what you’re thinking, this sounds great and all, but how does it taste?
 I brought in the big guns to answer this question.
-First, my husband tried out the cookies and cream flavor.
+First, my husband reviewed The Cereal School cookies and cream flavor.
 My husband, just for context, is a life-long lover of all things cookies and cream.
 From cereal to ice cream to Twix bars (yes, there is a cookies and cream Twix bar that came out in the 90’s and is back on shelves!), he can’t get enough of that yummy chocolatey goodness.
 Another thing to note about my husband is that he has been on Weight Watchers for the past 9 months and has lost 75 lbs (great job, babe!).
 Because of this, he watches everything he puts into his mouth and runs it through the WW app for final approval.

 Ok back to the taste test.
 My dog, Daisy, was very excited as you can see.
 My husband, on the other hand, was a bit skeptical when I told him about The Cereal School cookies and cream healthy breakfast cereal.
 He, of course, scanned the bag and verified that indeed the cereal is 1 WW point.
 Now he was more excited to give it a try – with the hope that it will taste amazing and can be added to his rotation of sweet, yet healthy, after dinner snacks.